sdp2013-group7/sdp2013-group7/README.markdown

 ----------------------------------------------
 The software that has to be running on the brick in order for the robot to be controlled by our system can be compiled by ./compile-robot.sh .
-The main control program is `Roboto.nxj`, the `M1*.nxj` are a smaller submodules designed to pass milestone 1.
+The main control program is `Kraken.nxj`, the `M1*.nxj` are a smaller submodules designed to pass milestone 1.

 The system design
 -----------------------------------------------